Cavernous liver hemangioma: Giant hepatic hemangioma

 This large, atypical hemangioma of the liver may present with abdominal pain or fullness due to hemorrhage, thrombosis or mass effect.
 It may also lead to left ventricular volume overload and heart failure due to the increase in cardiac output which it causes.
 Further complications are Kasabach–Merritt syndrome, a form of consumptive coagulopathy due to thrombocytopaenia, and rupture.

 Imaging follow-up

+Imaging follow-up for hepatic hemangiomas is guided by lesion size and clinical context.
+For hemangiomas 5 cm or smaller, no follow-up imaging is required in asymptomatic patients, as these lesions are very unlikely to grow significantly or cause complications.
+For hemangiomas larger than 5 cm, a contrast-enhanced MRI is recommended at 6 to 12 months after initial diagnosis.
+If the lesion remains stable, defined as a growth rate of 3 mm per year or less, no further imaging is necessary.

+If a hemangioma is found to be growing at a rate greater than 3 mm per year, a repeat contrast-enhanced MRI should be performed within another 6 to 12 months.
+Should the lesion stabilize at that point, ongoing surveillance is not required.
+If growth continues to exceed 3 mm per year, referral to a multidisciplinary team for consideration of intervention is recommended.

-A United States practice is to perform liver ultrasound at 6 months and 12 months after the initial diagnosis, and if the size has not increased, further follow-up is not necessary.
-Particular situations that may indicate imaging are:
+Some practices perform a liver ultrasound at 6 and 12 months following initial diagnosis, with no further follow-up needed if size is unchanged.
+Particular situations that may warrant additional imaging include: